mrdrbob/2b2d/README.md

 ## How would I use this?

 Clone this repo.
-Update anything that is not in the `Engine` directory.
+Refer to the `Example` director for how to put something together, then create your own director, add your components, states, assets, etc. Update the `index.ts` to use your new game.
 Then:

 `yarn dev`